abilandz/PH8124/Lecture_5/Lecture_5.md

 ```bash
 echo "Today is $(date) .
 What a nice day..."
 ```
-The command substitution operator literally in-lined the output of **date** command at the place where it was used.
+The command substitution operator literally in-lined the output of the **date** command at the place where it was used.
 This way, we can very elegantly achieve the desired more complex functionality by combining in the very same command input multiple commands, which otherwise we would need to execute one-by-one.

 Command substitution operator ``` $( ... ) ``` is a very neat construct, and it is used frequently.
 One classical use case is to avoid hardwiring any specific information in your code, since that specification can change from one computer to another.
 In this way, we can improve a lot the portability of code.